How students can leverage the power of mentorship in nursing

 Lifelong learning and mentorship

-Mentors can also help to cultivate curiosity through engaging conversations, providing practical feedback, and giving structured learning opportunities.
+Mentors can also help cultivate curiosity through engaging conversations, providing practical feedback, and structured learning opportunities.
 This can encourage nursing students to become independent learners who take the initiative to explore new areas and develop new skills.

 The future of mentorship in nursing